 What starts on construction sites doesn’t end there.
 Its costs are counted in a low-growth economy, forfeited opportunities, and South Africa’s enduring developmental malaise.

-Terence Corrigan, Project Manager, Institute of Race Relations
+Terence Corrigan, ENACT Consultant and Project and Pubs Manager, South African Institute of Race Relations

 Image: Arne Hoel / World Bank